-Are you ready to go down the rabbit-hole?
+Are you ready to go down the rabbit hole?
 Because I guarantee you that the 9 tricks below will improve the growth rate of your facial hair, and they work for men with great beards, decent beards, weak beards, horrible beards, patchy beards, and for men with non-existent beards.

 Yes, that’s right, there are many unique and even weird ways to fix that patchy beard of yours.
 Some of them are so powerful, that I’ve seen those stimulate new facial hair growth on guys that never had any mention of beard on their face.

-The methods of boosting facial hair growth I'm about to share below are thousands of times better and more applicable info than the usual "just stop shaving" recommendations you see plastered all over the web.
-I'm hyped to finally share them, and I hope you're as hyped as I would of been 5 years ago to learn about them.
+The methods of boosting facial hair growth I’m about to share below are thousands of times better and more applicable info than the usual “just stop shaving“ recommendations you see plastered all over the web.
+I’m hyped to finally share them, and I hope you’re as hyped as I would have been 5 years ago to learn about them.

 1. Testosterone and DHT Trigger Beard Growth